All 7 Kea Sightseeing

 Here are all the Kea sightseeing that we suggest.
 Have a look on various attractions that you can see during your visit in Kea, such as churches, monasteries, museums, castles and other sights.

 All sightseeing in Kea

-The most important of the four city-states of Kea in the antiquity, Ancient Karthea is located in a region difficult to access on the south eastern side of the island, right above the bay of Poles.
+The most important of the four city-states of Kea in the antiquity, Ancient Karthea is located in a region difficult to access on the southeastern side of the island, right above the bay of Poles.

 The Archaeological Museum is located close to the Castle of Ioulida.
 It hosts findings from excavations around the island, in sites like Ancient Karthea or the prehistoric settlement of Agia Irini.

 The Monastery of Panagia Kastriani is located in a remote region, 7 km east of Otzias.
-This is the most important religious centre on the island and it dominates on top of a rock above the sea.
+This is the most important religious center on the island and it dominates on top of a rock above the sea.